Skip to content

 equals: (in a, in b) -> _ = { return a == b; }

-Next, in is the default parameter passing mode.
+Next, in is the default parameter kind.
 So we can use that default too:

-equals: Identical meaning, now using the 'in' default parameter passing style
+equals: Identical meaning, now using the 'in' default parameter kind

 equals: (a, b) -> _ = { return a == b; }

-We already saw that { } is the default for a single-line function that returns nothing.
-Similarly, { return and } is the default for a single-line function that returns something:
+We already saw that { return ... ; } is the default for a single-expression function body that deduces its return type:

 equals: Identical meaning, now using the { return ... } default body decoration